Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_CRLFILE.md

 CURLOPT_SSL_VERIFYPEER(3) option.

 A specific error code (*CURLE_SSL_CRL_BADFILE*) is defined with the option.
 It is returned when the SSL exchange fails because the CRL file cannot be loaded.
 A failure in certificate verification due to a revocation information found in the CRL does not trigger this specific error.

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 # DEFAULT

 NULL

-# PROTOCOLS
+# %PROTOCOLS%

-All TLS-based protocols

 # EXAMPLE